zwcm2007/Lapis.Framework/README.md

 # Lapis.Framework
-A middle platform that provider variout business modules and common components
+A middle platform that provider various business modules and common components